AckerlyXu/heima/articles/active-directory/active-directory-passwords-how-it-works.md

-<properties
+---
-    pageTitle="How it works: Azure AD password management | Azure" description="Learn about the different components of Azure AD password management--including where users register, reset, and change their passwords, and where admins configure, report on, and enable management of on-premises Active Directory passwords." services="active-directory"
+title: How it works: Azure AD password management | Azure
+description: Learn about the different components of Azure AD password management--including where users register, reset, and change their passwords, and where admins configure, report on, and enable management of on-premises Active Directory passwords.
-    documentationcenter=""
-    author="MicrosoftGuyJFlo"
-    manager="femila"
-    editor="curtand" />
-<tags
-    ms.assetid="618c5908-5bf6-4f0d-bf88-5168dfb28a88"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/28/2017"
-    wacn.date=""
-    ms.author="joflore" />
+services: active-directory
+documentationcenter: ''
+author: MicrosoftGuyJFlo
+manager: femila
+editor: curtand

+ms.assetid: 618c5908-5bf6-4f0d-bf88-5168dfb28a88
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/28/2017
+wacn.date: ''
+ms.author: joflore
+---

 # How password management works in Azure Active Directory
-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
-> **Are you here because you're having problems signing in?** If so, [here's how you can change and reset your own password](/documentation/articles/active-directory-passwords-update-your-own-password/#how-to-reset-your-password/).
+> **Are you here because you're having problems signing in?** If so, [here's how you can change and reset your own password](./active-directory-passwords-update-your-own-password.md#how-to-reset-your-password).

 Password management in Azure Active Directory (Azure AD) consists of the following logical components: